Applying for APC support

 - Use your QUT email address and QUT campus location when submitting a manuscript to a journal.

-- For BioMed Central (BMC) journals, QUT's membership account number must be entered in the manuscript submission form.
+- For BioMed Central (BMC) and SpringerOpen journals, QUT's membership account number must be entered in the manuscript submission form.
 The Library will provide the current membership account number once the application for APC support is approved.

 - Where the publisher's default licence is not CC-BY (Creative Commons Attribution licence), the authors must notify the publisher that they require the CC-BY licence.